|Date of Birth||1 March 1968, Baltimore, Maryland, USA|

 On the other side of the camera, Sig's acting credits include recurring roles on both The Sopranos (1999) and Law & Order (1990), and a featured role in The Believer (2001) (opposite Ryan Gosling), which won the Sundance Grand Jury Prize for Best Narrative Feature.
 As a writer, in addition to The Response (2008), Sig has written or co-written several optioned screenplays, treatments and plays.

-Since 2009, Sig has lectured and served on panels across the United States and England to discuss Guantanamo, U.S. detention policies post 9/11, the "War on Terror" and how film and theater can transform political & social issues to human stories.
-He has guest lectured at Oxford, Harvard, William & Mary, the University of London, George Washington University, Fordham, Columbia and the US Army JAG School, among others.
+Since 2009, Sig has lectured and served on panels across the United States and England to discuss Guantanamo, U.S. detention policies post 9/11, the "War on Terror" and how film and theater can transform and add unique perspectives on political & social issues.
+Sig has guest lectured at Oxford, Harvard, William & Mary, the University of London, George Washington University, Fordham, Columbia and the US Army JAG School, among others.

-As an attorney, Sig's practice covers Entertainment, Copyright, White Collar crime, Congressional and internal investigations and FCPA compliance.
-He was awarded the 2010 Benjamin Civiletti DC Pro Bono of the Year award for his work in helping to release a man who had been wrongly convicted and served nearly 19 years in prison for a crime he did not commit.
+Sig's legal practice covers Entertainment, Copyright, White Collar, Congressional and internal investigations, National Security and FCPA compliance.
+An honors graduate of both New York University's Tisch School of the Arts and the University of Maryland School of Law, Sig was awarded the 2010 Benjamin Civiletti DC Pro Bono of the Year award for his work in helping to win the release of a man who had been wrongly convicted and served nearly 19 years in prison for a crime he did not commit.

 |Ronit Greenstein||(? - present) (1 child)|